inaumanmajeed/assets-mapper/README.md

 🚀 **Auto-generate TypeScript-safe asset maps from your image folders with smart duplicate handling and file watching.**

-Perfect for React, Next.js, Vue, and any JavaScript framework.
+Perfect for React, Next.js, Vue, and any JavaScript/TypeScript framework.
 Never deal with broken image paths again!

+> **v2.0.0**: Now built with TypeScript for enhanced type safety and better developer experience!

 ## ✨ Features